HamzaYousuf7/assembly-language-course/README.md

 Question #8: To create a program for Exchange the value between different registers.

 Question #9: Input two value and  Exchange thier value

+Question #7: Write a program for decrement loop